tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 - assets that will not turn into cash within the next 12 months

 - **non-current receivables**
-  - it is the money that is expected to be paid back, but not within the next 12 months.
+  - The money is expected to be paid back, but not within the next 12 months.

 - **non-current investments**
   - referred to as long-term investments.